mongodb/mongo/src/mongo/db/s/README.md

 ClusterTime that is greater than the value of its logical clock, they will validate it by generating the signature using the key with the keyId from the message.
 If the signature does not match, the message will be rejected.

-## Key management
+### Key management
 To provide HMAC message verification all nodes inside a security perimeter i.e. mongos and mongod  need to access a secret key to generate and verify message signatures.
 MongoDB maintains keys in a `system.keys` collection in the `admin` database.
-In the sharded cluster this collection is located on the config server, in the Replica Set its on the primary node.
+In the sharded cluster this collection is located on the config server, in the Replica Set its managed by the primary node (and propagated to secondaries via normal replication).

 The key document has the following format:
 ```
 {
     _id: <NumberLong>,